Skip to Main Content

 • Membership and recruitment materials

 Lauren Carlton is your contact regarding the budget.
 The ACRL Board of Directors approves the annual division budget at ALA Annual, so it can vary by year, but it is usually around $3,500.
-The fiscal year is September 1–August 31, though funds must be expended by August 15.
+The fiscal year is September 1–August 31, though chairs typically receive notification of their specific budget amount in December.
+Funds must be expended by August 15.
 Funds do not roll over to the next year.

 More information about unit budgets can be found in ACRL's Guide to Policies and Procedures, chapter 6.25.